What is Evidence-Based Medicine? What is Evidence-Based Nursing? What is Evidence-Based Practice?

 ARCC Model (Advancing Research and Clinical Practice Through Close Collaboration): A model integrating control and cognitive behavioral theories and works to build a cadre of EBP mentors to advance EBP in a system.
 Detailed in the popular EBP text by the model's authors, Evidence Based Practice in Nursing & Healthcare.

 PARIHS (Promoting Action on Research Implementation in Health Services) Framework: A model that continues to develop, incorporating elements and sub-elements, including research, clinical experience, patient experience, local information, culture, and leadership.
 The latest phase of work is described in a 2008 article.

 Johns Hopkins Nursing Evidence-Based Practice Model: Incorporates several directive steps and an evidence rating scale that incorporates a multitude of article types.
 Detailed in the latest edition of the book on topic.

 Clinical Scholar Model: The work of Alyce Schultz, this is another mentorship-based model.
-More information can be found in Schultz' 2005 article.
+More information can be found in several articles by Schultz'.

 Steps of Evidence-Based Practice